 On the Rider-Waite version of The Lovers, Adam and Eve stand before the two trees of the Garden of Eden, the one with the snake already wrapped around it despite the angel above them.
 Based on their pose, this Barbie and Ken could be taken as either the romantic meaning of trust and harmony or the flip side: frustration, aggression, betrayal.

 7 The Chariot Secret Hearts and Earring Magic Ken

 The card of the journey is often illustrated by a cart being pulled in two different directions or by two different animals, representing willfulness and turmoil as well as resolve and determination.
 These two Kens have appropriated one of Barbie's cars and are off on their own journey.
 (It would be remiss of me not to note that Earring Magic Ken is affectionately known among Barbie aficionados as "Cock Ring Ken" due to the silver loop on his necklace, and that this image is from a postcard licensed by Mattel and sold at FAO Schwartz.)

-This heroic card quite often features a woman prying open a lion's jaws or conquering wild terrain.
+This heroic card quite often features a woman prying open a lion's jaws or sitting in the midst of wild animals.
 It stands for courage and righteousness as much as physical force, though reversed it can mean impetuousness, arrogance or petty tyranny.
-Here is Barbie representing both the positive and negative aspects of the US Armed Forces.
+Like most superheroes, Wonder Woman is capable of all of the above.

 9 The Hermit Paul Frank Barbie from the Designer Series